skelter/embedding-clojure/README.md

 Sometime in the Fall of 2012 or Spring 2013 I volunteered to do a presentation on embedding Clojure.
 Embedding Clojure in what?
 "Well all kinds of things...let's see what we can do."
-It looks like we'll be doing this on July 8, 2013 at the Austin Clojure Meetup, so I better get the examples ready to go.
+I covered the first five examples in an interactive presentation on July 8, 2013 at the [Austin Clojure Meetup](http://www.meetup.com/Austin-Clojure-Meetup).

 Contents
 ------------